antonioinet/blog/README.md

 MailGun setup
 -------------
 For mail sending i use MailGun rest api service.
-For using you need save domain and api key in user secrets.
+For using you need save domain and api key in user secrets:

 ```Shell
 dotnet user-secrets set MailgunDomain "sandboxxxxxxxxxxxxxxxx.mailgun.org"